-The Logan PSD (Sharples) water system serves a population of approximately 288 people.
-The supply is from two wells drilled in the mined out Hernshaw Coal seam.
-The wells provide an average daily production of about 60,500 gallons per day.
-The Coal Mine Area consists of areas where the underground mining of coal has occurred and has left an underground void and will function as a ground water drain for all of the permeable rocks above it.
+Matheny PSD water system serves a population of approximately 588 people.
+The supply is from a single well drilled into an abandoned coal mine.
+The well is pumped to provide an average daily production of about 83,010 gallons per day.
+The Coal Mine Areas consist of areas where the underground mining of coal has occurred and has left an underground void that will function as a ground water drain for all of the permeable rocks above it.
 The mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

-The estimated land area (approximately 139.7 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 799.7 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
 Groundwater flow was determined from structural geology of coalmine maps where applicable.
 Mine maps and USGS 7.5 minute topographic maps were used in this process as well.
-No secondary zone was determined since the entire extent of one isolated portion of the mine was included in the primary delineated source water protection area.